Otbivnoe/Framer/README.md

 ##States:

 It's very convenient use many states for animations, because you can just configure all states in one place and when needed change frame for view - just apply needed state!
-Awesome, is it?
+Awesome, is'n it?
 ```obj-c

 - (void)viewDidLayoutSubviews {